Zurich corridor

 The peer industrial-cluster comparison to Milan.
 Zurich-anchored Mittelstand operators rebuilding for US visibility through a Swiss channel.
 The closest register comparison for Italian industrial mid-caps.

 See Zurich corridor →The wider DACH market gate.
 Operators in Germany, Austria, Switzerland, and Liechtenstein entering US markets.
-The closest peer market for Italian industrial-cluster comparison and for Milan principals routing US entry through a German-speaking parent or partner.
+The closest peer market for Italian industrial-cluster comparison and for Milan owners routing US entry through a German-speaking parent or partner.

 See the DACH gate →Sprint, Build, and Partnership shapes.
 Which engagement fits a Milan industrial mid-cap, luxury house, medtech operator, or family-office US rebuild.

 See the Partnership →No legal services.
 No Italian company formation, no Banca d'Italia notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Italy-US double-tax-treaty review.
+No US tax structuring, FATCA analysis, or Italy-US double-tax-treaty analysis.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for medtech, electronics, or automotive operators.

 Italian commercial culture leads with craftsmanship, multi-generational continuity, and design provenance.
 The Made in Italy frame is a category in Italy and a heritage signal in the United States.
-It is read by American procurement, US wholesale buyers, and US co-investors as a quality flag, not as a US category claim, and not as a peer-set signal.
+It is evaluate by American procurement, US wholesale buyers, and US co-investors as a quality flag, not as a US category claim, and not as a peer-set signal.
 Milan firms entering the US must build the US category position underneath the heritage signal.
 The heritage carries.
-It does not place the firm in a US bucket on its own.
+It does not place GMA in a US bucket on its own.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 The peer industrial-cluster comparison to Milan.
 Zurich-anchored operators rebuilding for US visibility through a Swiss-anchored channel.

-Read the analysis →Sprint, Build, and Partnership shapes.
+Evaluate the analysis →Sprint, Build, and Partnership shapes.
 Which engagement fits a Milan industrial mid-cap, luxury house, medtech operator, or family-office US rebuild.